-• It integrates LiDAR design and manufacturing into an indivisible and seamless process.
-As the LiDAR industry continues to evolve quickly, its in-house integrated manufacturing capabilities, which cover design, manufacturing, calibration and testing, provide instant trial feedback for it to refine its LiDAR design and manufacturing process, thereby enabling rapid product development and fast iteration cycles.
-Given the complexity of LiDARs as an innovative product encompassing optics, electronic engineering, mechanical engineering, and semiconductor, among others, Hesai Technology is capable to design and build up the manufacturing process from scratch, leveraging its accumulated insights on various aspects of LiDARs.
-Moreover, given the complexity and high level of expertise

-- required to manufacture our products, we believe in-house manufacturing allows Hesai Technology to better control product quality, ensure product consistency, improve manufacturing efficiency, and safeguard manufacturing process know-how at affordable cost.
-The know-how then further strengthens its in-house manufacturing capability and helps establish a virtuous cycle to solidify its advantages over its competitors. - Hesai Technology has strategically built its current manufacturing facility, which covers approximately 270,000 square feet and is certified under IATF 16949 and ISO 9001, in Jiading, Shanghai, the hub for automotive OEMs in China.
-This manufacturing facility, together with a transitional production line, supports an annual production capacity of 35,000 units for the non-AT series, plus an expected monthly production capacity of approximately 20,000 units for the AT series, which fulfills the present demand for Hesai Technology's LiDAR products.
-Hesai Technology is building a new facility of approximately 740,000 square feet, which is expected to commence operation in 2023 and is expected to eventually increase its annual production capacity up to approximately 1.2 million units.
+- We integrate LiDAR design and manufacturing into an indivisible and seamless process.
+As the LiDAR industry continues to evolve quickly, our in-house integrated manufacturing capabilities, which cover design, manufacturing, calibration and testing, provide instant trial feedback for us to refine our LiDAR design and manufacturing process, thereby enabling rapid product development and fast iteration cycles.
+Given the complexity of LiDARs as an innovative product encompassing optics, electronic engineering, mechanical engineering, and semiconductor, among others, we are capable to design and build up the manufacturing process from scratch, leveraging our accumulated insights on various aspects of LiDARs.
+Moreover, given the complexity and high level of expertise required to manufacture our products, we believe in-house manufacturing allows us to better control product quality, ensure product consistency, improve manufacturing efficiency, and safeguard manufacturing process know-how at affordable cost.
+The know-how then further strengthens our inhouse manufacturing capability and helps establish a virtuous cycle to solidify our advantages over our competitors. - We have strategically built our current manufacturing facility, which covers approximately 270,000 square feet and is certified under IATF 16949 and ISO 9001, in Jiading, Shanghai, the hub for automotive OEMs in China.
+This manufacturing facility, together with a transitional production line, supports an annual production capacity of 35,000 units for the non-AT series, plus an expected monthly production capacity of approximately 20,000 units for the AT series, which fulfills the present demand for our LiDAR products.
+We are building a new facility of approximately 740,000 square feet, which is expected to commence operation in 2023 and is expected to eventually increase our annual production capacity up to approximately 1.2 million units.

-Hesai Technology provides LiDAR solutions to the ADAS, Autonomous Mobility and Robotics markets.
+We provide LiDAR solutions to the ADAS, Autonomous Mobility and Robotics markets.